 Headteachers and authorised school staff may also use such force as is reasonable given the circumstances when conducting a search for prohibited items detailed in 'Searching, Screening and Confiscation - Advice for schools'.
-Force may not be used to search for other items banned under the school rules, however physical resistance by a pupil to a search for banned rather than prohibited items can itself be subject to behavioural sanctions.
+Force may not be used to search for other items banned under the school rules, however physical resistance by a pupil to a search for banned rather than prohibited items can itself be subject to behavioural consequences.

 When considering using reasonable force, staff should, in considering the risks, carefully recognise any specific vulnerabilities of the pupil, including SEND, mental health needs or medical conditions.
+All use of reasonable force will be reported to parents and a record kept on the MIS via the Initio template